-Everyone deserves a clean planet, and we all have a role to play in protecting our environment.
+Everyone deserves a clean world, and we all have a role to play in protecting our environment.
 Our future depends on clean energy.
 That’s why we have dramatically overhauled our energy portfolio to include more low- and no-carbon sources through large investments in renewables such as solar, wind, and nuclear.

 Today, more than 85% of our generation comes from clean energy sources or natural gas-fired generation that supports renewables, and only 13% of our electricity comes from coal.
 Last year, we met our goal of reducing greenhouse gas emissions at our power generating facilities by nearly 50% since 2005.
 We are committing to continue this progress to meet an 80% reduction in greenhouse gas emissions at our power generation fleet by 2050.

 Since 2013, we have invested more than $3.5 billion in renewables and have increased our total solar generation portfolio from 41 megawatts to nearly 2,600.
 This past year we brought online 136 megawatts of solar generation at six facilities, and we are planning to add another 3,000 megawatts of new solar or wind in Virginia – enough to power 750,000 homes – by 2022.